|Agent architectures project||20%||15%|

 Most classes will be primarily discussion sessions.
 For these classes, there will be an assigned discussion leader (5%).
 The discussion leader is expected to prepare discussion questions in advance of the class, give a brief (5- to 10-minute) summary of the key points of the assigned reading, and then lead the discussion, guided by the discussion questions.
 Your grade as discussion leader will be based primarily on the quality of your questions and on your summary presentation.

-Paper summaries / questions (5%).
-Each student will be required to submit short paper summaries and discussion questions of the assigned readings throughout the semester.
-Specific requirements for each class meeting will be given during the previous class.
+Paper summaries (5%).
+Each student will be required to submit short paper summaries of the assigned readings throughout the semester.

 MAS paper presentation (5%).
 Students will read and present one recent research paper.
 (For most students, this will be a paper from your MAS survey paper.)
 Students in 677 must also identify and summarize 3--5 related research papers, and discuss the relationships between their chosen paper and the other work in the field.